-The Student Health Center (SHC) provides students with medical, psychological, pharmaceutical, educational, and support services, as well as crisis response measures.
-The SHC staff is available to meet the urgent and/or routine health needs of students.
+The Student Health Center (SHC) provides students with urgent medical, psychological, and support services, as well as crisis response measures.
+The SHC staff is available to meet the urgent health needs, such as illness or injury, of all Precollege students.

-The Student Health Center is available to NYU Precollege students, but its services may not be covered by a student’s private insurance policy.
-Students and families are encouraged to check with their own health insurance provider in advance of NYU Precollege to determine whether the Student Health Center is within their approved network.
+The Student Health Center is available to all Precollege students for urgent care, but its services may not be covered by a student’s private insurance policy.
+International students participating in NYU Precollege under a student visa will be enrolled in NYU’s school insurance plan, which includes the Student Health Center within its network of providers.
+American Precollege students must have their own health insurance that meets the minimum threshold of coverage in New York City.
+American students are encouraged to check with their own health insurance provider in advance of NYU Precollege to determine whether the SHC is within their approved network.

-New York State and New York University require all students registering for six credits to complete a MMR Immunization Form and a Meningitis Response Form to prove immunity to measles, mumps, and rubella and acknowledge vaccination for meningitis.
+New York State and New York University require all students registering for six credits to complete a MMR Immunization Form and a Meningitis Response Form to prove immunity to measles, mumps, rubella, and meningitis.
 Preventable diseases continue to occur on college campuses.
-The receipt of immunization history allows the NYU Student Health Center (SHC) to proactively protect students in the event of an outbreak.
-Students submit the forms to the Office of University Programs with their NYU Precollege Contract, etc. via fax or email.
+The receipt of immunization history allows the NYU Student Health Center (SHC) to protect students in the event of an outbreak.
+Students must submit the forms to the Student Health Center.
 See “Required Program Forms” above.

 Please be advised that, in the event of an outbreak, those who have failed to submit the required documentation may not be permitted to attend classes or live in residence until there is no longer any public health risk.
 In the event of an outbreak, students will receive information and alerts from the Student Health Center via NYU email.